 Trends for the Job Seekers of Today

 Those findings prompted job seekers to make their resumes shorter, more clear and to the point.
-Format became a much larger issue as people continued searching for ways to make their resume stand out from the crowd.
-These trends persist, but are constantly being upgraded.
+The format became a much larger issue as people continued searching for ways to make their resume stand out from the crowd.
+These trends persist but are constantly being upgraded.

 Professionally prepared resumes for health care jobs

-surveyed thousands of hiring managers, human resource professionals and workers across industries.
+In 2013, CareerBuilder surveyed thousands of hiring managers, human resource professionals, and workers across industries.
 It found that 58 percent of employers pointed out typos as the most common problem they saw in resumes.
 Thirty-six percent said they were seeing resumes that were too generic.

 If you want to stand out, the resume has to be perfect.
 With that in mind, professionally prepared resumes will be one of the biggest trends among job seekers in 2018.

 Personality will play an even greater role in searching for health care jobs

 With the unemployment rate hovering in the four percent range, competition for jobs is fierce.
 That means hiring managers will look for candidates with core skills needed for the specific job.
 Personality traits play a big part in that.

 "Job search continues to be personal," said Laura Handrick, human resources staff writer at Fit Small Business.
 "People don't hire from paper, they hire people they trust will do a great job in the role."